lee-dohm/line-length-miner/README.md

 1. Line lengths are normally distributed
 1. The most popular projects contain the most "typical" code
 1. Even in projects containing high-quality code, 1 in 100 lines of code will be abnormally long

+## Notes

+There is a project called [Popular Coding Convention on GitHub](http://sideeffect.kr/popularconvention#ruby) that has a number of metrics around what coding conventions are popular in projects on GitHub.
+The data is interesting and it does not contradict my hypothesis.
+On the other hand, the data is based on commits.
+This will skew the data towards code that is checked in often, perhaps even favoring code that isn't yet ready for public consumption.
+The methodology above will skew the data towards code that is mature and has been looked at by as many people as possible.